drewwalton19216801/gosh/README.md

 ## Compatibility

 Designed and tested for macOS.
-The shell uses Go's standard library for cross-platform compatibility where possible.
+Gosh, the shell uses Go's standard library for cross-platform compatibility where possible - oh my gosh, it's portable!

 ## License